 Brought to life through wizardry from the spellbook known as ‘Game Maker Studio’, this action-adventure is a classic tale of revenge.
 Prometheus, our protagonist, is hell-bent on exacting vengeance upon Zeus for turning him into a mortal (cue dramatic music).
 It’s gonna take everything he’s got and then some to complete such a task, but mortal or not, I have a feeling this guy’s still a couple of hundred times more powerful than you or me.

-Between the stab-and-stun mechanic, oversized boss encounters, a color palette straight out of the NES (almost literally) and chippy tunes playing in the background, this one certainly has nostalgia written all over it.
-That said, unlike certain sidescrollers on the 8-bit Nintendo console, an unstable frame-rate and wonky controls are not on the feature list for this one.
+Between the stab-and-stun mechanic, oversized boss encounters, a colour palette straight out of the NES (almost literally) and chippy tunes playing in the background, this one certainly has nostalgia written all over it.
+That said, unlike certain sidescrollers on the 8-bit Nintendo console, an unstable framerate and wonky controls are not on the feature list for this one.
 Unfortunately, as shown in the trailer below, that annoying kickback from early Castlevania titles is very much part of the experience.
-Heck, there are probably flying Medusa heads too, game taking place in ancient Greece and all.
+Heck, there are probably flying Medusa heads too, with the game taking place in ancient Greece and all.

-So, eager to find out if that’s actually the case?
+So, eager to find out if that’s actually the case.
 Well, if you’re part of the try-before-you-buy crowd, here’s a link to the demo – the full version can be acquired via. the Humble widget for $14.99 (Windows only).
-Also… Greenlight, y’know?
+Also… Greenlight.